hstroetgen/sc_somanet-base/examples/app_test_xscope/doc/index.rst

 ====================
-XScope Simple Test
+xSCOPE Simple Test
 ====================

 .. contents:: In this document
     :backlinks: none
     :depth: 3

-This test shows a simple example on the use of XScope.
+This test shows a simple example on the use of xSCOPE.
-While running, it should display a sinusoidal wave over XScope.
+While running, it should display a sinusoidal wave over xSCOPE.

 This app was originall provided by XMOS as an `Application Note`_.